thotamohan/AirBnb-Price-prediction/README.md

 prediction, so that a final prediction is made.
 This property might help in better prediction results.

-## **3.4 Selection and Comparison of Results**
+# **3.4 Selection and Comparison of Results**

 Out of the models mentioned above, we could see that the Random Forest Regression and Adaboost regression seemed to have performed well with the default parameters.
 Hyperparameter tuning is done on the these models to even obtain the better performance on the training and test set.
-**• Random Forest Model**
+## • Random Forest Model
 Randomized searchCV from scikit learn is used to obtain the best hyper parameters for the random forest model, the obtained parameters from the abovementioned functions are 200 number of estimators, maximum depth is 5 and criterion used is ‘mse’.
-**• Lasso Model**
+## • Lasso Model
 Randomized searchCV from scikit learn is used to obtain the best hyper parameters for the Lasso model, the obtained parameters from the abovementioned functions are 0.539 alpha value, fit intercept is true.
 These tuned models are then trained on the entire training set which includes both training and validation set and tested on actual test data.
 Then features are selected using Random Forest method and then the models are trained on selected features and tested on actual test data.

-**Final Results and Interpretation**
+## 3.4.1 **Final Results and Interpretation**

 |Model|Training data|Validation data|
 |-----|-------------|---------------|
 |**Linear Regression**|MSE: 72694.07822283143|MSE: 75974.2332240539|